jonpeake/AcademicSite/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of South Florida \n
+  - name: University of South Florida
           College of Marine Science
     url: https://www.usf.edu/marine-science/
   - name: Florida Fish and Wildlife Research Institute